DroidDevTaiyab/TaiyabAli/README.md

 📱 App Developer
 🕸️ Blogger

 I'm Taiyab Ali a seasoned Android App Developer, passionate about developing exceptional apps that provide a pixel-perfect user interface with google material design.
 Sometimes you will find me on my website techpass master, sharing my learning & experience as a blog.
-Feel free to check it out @https://techpassmaster.com/!

 ## Can I use your code for my own projects? 💻